 Her passion for the Sheik has definite historical roots in Western culture.
 In the early 20th century “eastern” looking males and females could be overtly sexualized – as was the case with Rudolph Valentino and Pola Negri in the Hollywood of the twenties – in ways not available to westerners in the popular arts.
 Theirs was a mythical personae that was presumably free, sensual and given fully to the taking and the giving of pleasure without guilt.
-This fantasy was a powerful sexual stimulus to the imagination throughout western history, from Delacroix’s imaginative “Persia”- created in Paris - to Josef Von Sternberg’s “Shanghai” – created in the deserts of Los Angeles.
-The Sheik’s persona as cultural artifact, as sellable commodity - the Latin lover - is already dated by 1952, the year Fellini made his film and he finished his days in provincial variety shows and the photo-serials that are the subject of the film.
+This fantasy was a powerful sexual stimulus to the imagination throughout western history: We have Mozart and da Ponte's "Abduction From the Seraglio" produced in 18th Century Vienna; Delacroix’s imaginative “Persia”- created in 19th Century Paris; and Josef Von Sternberg’s “Shanghai,” created in the deserts of Los Angeles in the early 20th Century.
+The Sheik’s persona as cultural artifact, as a sellable commodity - the Latin lover - is already dated by 1952, the year Fellini made his film.
+The sheik finished his days in provincial variety shows and the photo-serials that are the subject of the film.
 Fellini would from the beginning show enormous sympathy for his characters and allow us to see the world through their eyes, while simultaneously using landscapes as a counterpoint to their cultural prejudices and their acceptance of social conventions.
 The film charts their passions and the role that fantasy, usually unbeknownst to them, plays in their search for love, success and fulfillment.

 In La Strada the seashore at the end of the film into which Zampano sheds his tears is a particular ocean, although we see only a small segment of it because it is night.
 The waves that wash up behind Zampano’s body as he looks around helplessly on his knees are shot realistically using high contrast black and white film.
 The rhythm of this ocean, the sounds it makes, and the emotional exchange between this particular part of the ocean with this character create a whole world into which we may not only “read” but feel Zampano’s loss.
 Gelsomina, his ex-partner in their comedy/strongman variety show, is someone that he in a sense both liberates from poverty and emotionally devastates.